 Don't be put off by some horror stories involving female travellers in India, although there have been some very high profile news stories this country is safe to visit and it is very rare bad things happen.
 When abroad please use common sense in a lot of situations, your surrounds overseas might be different but the same rules and things to watch out for are probably the same as back home.
 Always try to be respectful of local customs, it is not a good idea for women to walk around in bikinis unless you want to attract unwanted attention.
 Try to dress conservatively and cover yourself up unless at the beach.
 One thing you might not have thought about is a fake ring, when men see this it might act as a deter-ant and ward off advances from local men.
 In India men can be quite forward and overly friendly, when this happens you can always flash your ring and then try to beat a retreat.
 Also if you are travelling with another guy you could always pretend he is your husband.

 Travelling is as important in life as the food, water and air.
 Exploring new places broadens the mind of a person and rejuvenates his soul.
 Life is so limited, so you should discover more and more places that you can cover.
 For this purpose, no other destination can be better than the enticing land of India.
-So don’t wait and pack your rucksack to embark on some of the most entrancing tourist destinations in India.
-India has turned out to be a well-liked tourist destination with hordes of tourists visiting different parts of this country all the year round.
+So don’t wait and pack your rucksack to embark on some of the most entrancing destinations in India.
+India has turned out to be a well-liked tourist destination with hordes of people visiting different parts of this country all the year round.
 It is a land of high peaks, plains, plateaus, rivers, deserts, forests and beaches.
-You could visit places like Delhi, Agra, Rajasthan, Mumbai, Goa and Dharamasala on small group, adventure and cycle tours.
+You could visit places like Delhi, Agra, Rajasthan, Mumbai, Goa and Dharamasala on small group, adventure and cycle adventures.
 There are other places which might appeal to you too, for example Kochi where you can get off the beaten track, see how rural communities live and see spectacular waterfalls.

 Agra is renowned for its palaces with plethora of fascinating architecture.
 Even the tombs are richly bejeweled.
 It is the ideal spot for a sightseers and history freaks alike.
 The inheritance of the Mughal realm has left a wonderful fort and a liberal smattering of intriguing tombs and mausoleums.
 There is a great fun to be in the lively chowks or marketplaces.
 Visiting Agra makes the tourists relish the spellbinding sightseeing.
 One may extend his trip to magnificent and ancient city Fatehpur Sikri and a great Hindu Pilgrimage site Mathura.
 Agra sits on a huge curvature in the sacred Yamuna River.
 The Agra Fort and the Taj Mahal, just 2km apart, overlook Yamuna on different divisions of the curvature.
 Taj Mahal located here is counted among the wonders of the world and symbolizes the love.
 It was constructed by the Mughal Emperor Shahjahan.
 The incredible architecture of Taj and Agra Fort elates the mind of every tourist.